derekpage3/RAMTimingCalculator/docs/README.md

 #### 1\.
 Install Java (if you don't already have it installed)

 The application is written entirely in Java, so you will need to have the Java Runtime Environment installed on your system to use the application.
-You can download the latest installer directly from Oracle [here](https://www.java.com/en/download/).
+You can download the latest installer directly from Oracle <a target="_blank" href="https://www.java.com/en/download/">here</a>.
 Once downloaded, run the installer and it will install Java to your system and register it for use by Java programs.

 ![](./images/java-install-screenshot.png)

 #### 2\.
 Running the application

 The application itself doesn't have or need an installer.
-Simply download the latest [release](https://github.com/derekpage3/RAMTimingCalculator/releases/) of the application and save it to a location of your choosing; once downloaded, if Java is installed correctly you should be able to double-click on it to run the application.
+Simply download the latest  <a target="_blank" href="https://github.com/derekpage3/RAMTimingCalculator/releases/">release</a> of the application and save it to a location of your choosing; once downloaded, if Java is installed correctly you should be able to double-click on it to run the application.

 ![](./images/app-install-screenshot.png)
 **NOTE:** If for some reason the double-click approach doesn't work, open a command prompt in the folder containing the application and run the following command: